At least five killed in Nigeria's Rivers state shooting

-PORT HARCOURT, Nigeria (Reuters) - At least five people were shot and killed on Saturday evening in a small community a few kilometers (miles) from Nigeria’s largest refinery in the oil hub Port Harcourt in Rivers state, a spokesman police and local leaders said on Sunday.
+PORT HARCOURT, Nigeria, July 12 (Reuters) - At least five people were shot and killed on Saturday evening in a small community a few kilometres (miles) from Nigeria’s largest refinery in the oil hub Port Harcourt in Rivers state, a spokesman police and local leaders said on Sunday.

 Gunmen on motorbikes rode around Agbonchia for about an hour shooting at people, youth leader Osaro Nwoke and Simeon Awaji, a local council official said.